 The International Fellows Program capitalizes on the strength and success of high impact academic experiences and is dedicated to supporting international student-faculty collaborative research/creative activity and research service-learning (i.e. field research conducted in conjunction with a service-learning experience).

-The International Fellows Program is accepting applications for the 2020-2021 academic year.
-The next application deadline is February 7, 2020 to submit your materials to your Department Chair, Program Director, or Supervisor and February 14, 2020 to Academic Affairs (targeting Winterim 2021 projects and later).
-All proposals will be reviewed after February 14, 2020.
+The International Fellows Program for the 2021-2022 academic year is not yet open.
+The next application deadline is tentatively scheduled for February 7, 2021 to submit your materials to your Department Chair, Program Director, or Supervisor and February 14, 2021 to the Immersions Office (targeting Winterim 2022 projects and later).
+All proposals will be reviewed after February 14, 2021.
 Click here for more information about applying.